jeremyjpj0916/fidelity-atp/README.md

 # Fidelity Active Trader Pro - Automated Trading Bot

++> **DISCLAIMER: This tool is provided "as is", without warranty of any kind.
+Use at your own risk.
+The authors are not responsible for any financial losses, errors, or issues that may arise from using this automated trading tool.
+Always verify trades and monitor your account when using automated trading solutions.**

 A powerful automation tool designed to interact with Fidelity's Active Trader Pro platform for executing trades quickly and efficiently.
 This project includes two implementations:

 1. **Python Implementation** (`trading_bot.py`) - Uses PyAutoGUI for GUI automation